utopia-rise/fmod-gdextension/docs/src/doc/user-guide/5-playing-events.md

 ## FmodEventEmitter nodes

-`FmodEventEmitter2D` and `FmodEventEmitter3D` are nodes to play Fmod events and their position will be updated automatically.
+`FmodEventEmitter2D` and `FmodEventEmitter3D` are nodes which play Fmod events.
 Events and their parameters are loaded by id or name according to [Fmod General settings](./2-initialization.md#general).

 ![emitter-image]

 ### Properties

-You first should set event that emitter will play.
-You can set name or guid manually or using event selection button.
+First, set the event that the emitter will play.
+You can set the name or guid of the event manually, or use the event selection button.

-Then you have few toggle options:
+Then, there are a few options you can toggle:
-- *attached*: if `true`, Fmod event position will be updated alongside node's position.
+- *attached*: if `true`, the Fmod event's position will update alongside the node's position.
-- *autoplay*: if `true`, it will autoplay event, without need to call `play` method.
+- *autoplay*: if `true`, the event will autoplay (if `false`, it will play when the `play()` function is called on it).
-- *auto_release*: if `true`, the emitter will be free when done playing event.
+- *auto_release*: if `true`, the emitter node will be automatically freed when the event finishes playing.
-- *allow_fadeout*: if `true`, event will be stop with fadeout mode.
+- *allow_fadeout*: if `true`, the event will fade out when stopped.
-- *preload_event*: if `true`, event will be preloaded when node is ready.
+- *preload_event*: if `true`, the event will be preloaded when the node is ready.

 #### Fmod parameters